-Gialusis and Kannar told me Dell uses WiGig as a wireless docking technology for the company’s flagship mobile workstations.
-So, I asked the obvious question: is that a faster version of Wi-Fi?
+Gialusis and Kannar say Dell uses WiGig as a wireless docking technology for the company’s flagship mobile workstations.
+So, the obvious question: is that a faster version of Wi-Fi?

 The answer isn’t simple.
 WiGig and Wi-Fi are close relatives.
 The Wi-Fi alliance looks after WiGig’s standards and certification.

 WiGig is faster than Wi-Fi.
 It has speeds of up to 6 Gbps.
 It operates at least 50 times the speed of today’s desktop wireless standard.
 In theory those speeds can be boosted to 25 Gbps.
 In practice that means moving an HD movie between devices in less than three minutes.